Book your Pneumonia vaccination online

 Many people have not been vaccinated despite belonging to a risk group.
 A common reason is that the vaccine is not normally given at a time when a person is acutely unwell, so the opportunity is easily missed.
 Eligible individuals may also prefer to have the conjugated vaccine.
 There are also people who do not meet these strict criteria, but who may still benefit from vaccination if only for peace of mind, such as anyone previously hospitalised for pneumonia (including for Covid-19), and anyone in compromised health who has not yet reached the age of 65.
 Apart from cost, there is no down-side to being vaccinated.

-Pneumonia is commonly spread via air-borne droplets, by coughing, sneezing or talking.
-You can become infected through breathing in infected droplets or touching surfaces contaminated by droplets, or by close or prolonged contact with people who carry pneumococcal bacteria in their respiratory passages even though they have no symptoms.
+Pneumonia is commonly spread via air-borne droplets, by coughing, sneezing or close contact.
+You can become infected through inhaling infected droplets or touching surfaces contaminated by droplets, or by close or prolonged contact with people who carry pneumococcal bacteria in their respiratory passages even though they have no symptoms.

 Symptoms of pneumonia include: